openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. note::

-   If any of the previous sections is unclear, review `module 1`_ or `module 2`_ for more detailed explanations of how to process mosaics, and collect training data with CEO.
+   If any of the previous sections are unclear, review `Module 1`_ or `Module 2`_ for more detailed explanations of how to process mosaics and collect training data with CEO.

-.. _section 3.1.4:
+.. _Section 3.1.4:

 Two date classification retrieval
 """""""""""""""""""""""""""""""""

 Now that the hard work of setting up the mosaics and creating and adding the training data is complete, all that is left to do is retrieve the classification.

-To retrieve your classification, click the cloud icon in the upper right to open the **Retrieve** panel.
+To retrieve your classification, click the cloud icon in the upper right to open the **Retrieve** pane.

--   Select **Google Earth Engine Asset** if you would like to share your map or if you would like to use it for further analysis
+-   Select **Google Earth Engine Asset** if you would like to share your map or if you would like to use it for further analysis.
 -   Select **SEPAL Workspace** if you would like to use the map internally only.

 Then use the following parameters:
-- **resolution**: 30 m resolution
+- **Resolution**: 30 m resolution
 - **Selected bands**:  the Class, Class probability, Forest % and Non-forest % bands.

 Finally click :code:`Retrieve`.

 Quality assurance and quality control
 """""""""""""""""""""""""""""""""""""

-Quality assurance and quality control, commonly referred to as QA/QC, is a critical part of any analysis.
+Quality assurance and quality control (QA/QC) is a critical part of any analysis.
 There are two approaches to QA/QC: formal and informal.
-Formal QA/QC, specifically sample-based estimates of error and area are described in `module 4`_.
+Formal QA/QC, specifically sample-based estimates of error and area are described in `Module 4`_.
 Informal QA/QC involves qualitative approaches to identifying problems with your analysis and classifications to iterate and create improved classifications.
 Here we'll discuss one approach to informal QA/QC.

 Following analysis you should spend some time looking at your change detection in order to understand if the results make sense.
 This allows us to visualize the data and collect additional training points if we find areas of poor classification.
-Other approaches not covered here include visualizing the data in Google Earth Engine or in another program, such as QGIS or ArcMAP.
+Other approaches not covered here include visualizing the data in GEE or in another program, such as QGIS or ArcMAP.

-With SEPAL you can examine your classification and collect additional training data to improve the classification.
+With SEPAL, you can examine your classification and collect additional training data to improve the classification.

 .. figure:: ../_images/workflows/area_estimation/examine_change_detection_map.png
-   :alt: Examining your change detection map
+   :alt: Examining your change detection map.
    :align: center

 Turn on the imagery for your Classification and pan and zoom around the map.
 Compare your Classification map to the 2015 and 2020 imagery.
 Where do you see areas that are correct?
 Where do you see areas that are incorrect?
 If your results make sense, and you are happy with them, great!
-Go on to the formal QA/QC in `module 4`_.
+Go on to the formal QA/QC in `Module 4`_.

 .. note::

-    However, if you are not satisfied, collect additional points of training data where you see inaccuracies.
-Then re-export the classification following the steps in `section 3.1.3`_.
+    If you are not satisfied, collect additional points of training data where you see inaccuracies.
+Then re-export the classification following the steps in `Section 3.1.3`_.

-Deforest Tool
+Deforest tool
 ^^^^^^^^^^^^^

 The DEnse FOREst Time Series (deforest) tool is a method for detecting changes in forest cover in a time series of Earth observation data.
-As input it takes a time series of forest probability measurements, producing a map of deforestation and an 'early warning' map of unconfirmed changes.
-The method is based on the 'Baysian time series' approach of `Reiche et al. (2018) <https://www.sciencedirect.com/science/article/abs/pii/S0034425717304959?via%3Dihub>`_.
+As input, it takes a time series of forest probability measurements, producing a map of deforestation and an "early warning" map of unconfirmed changes.
+The method is based on the "Baysian time series" approach of `Reiche et al. (2018) <https://www.sciencedirect.com/science/article/abs/pii/S0034425717304959?via%3Dihub>`_.

 The tool was designed as part of the Satellite Monitoring for Forest Management (SMFM) project.
 The SMFM project (2017 - 2020) aimed to address global challenges relating to the monitoring of tropical dry forest ecosystems, and was conducted in partnership with teams in Mozambique, Namibia and Zambia.
 For more informaton, see https://www.smfm-project.com/.

 Full documentation is hosted at http://deforest.rtfd.io/.

-This module should take you approximately 1-2 hours.
+This module should take you approximately 1-2 hours to complete.

 Data preparation
 """"""""""""""""

-For this exercise we will be using the sample data that is included with the tool.
-Additionally, instructions are given on how to create an time serries of forest probability using tools with the SEPAL platform.
+For this exercise, we will be using the sample data that is included with the tool.
+Additionally, instructions are given on how to create a time serries of forest probability using tools with the SEPAL platform.

 .. csv-table::
     :header: "Objectives","Prerequisites"